ShakirFarhan/Realtime-Chat/README.md

 ## Contributing

-Contributions to this project are welcome!If you find a bug or want to add a feature, please submit an issue or a pull request.
+Contributions to this project are welcome!
+If you find a bug or want to add a feature, please submit an issue or a pull request.
 To contribute, follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature: `git checkout -b my-new-feature`